Angus-Moore-Dev/Supacord/README.md

 We are aiming to massively simplify the process of investigating data, table relationships, using sophisticated search algorithms to identify relationships that may be contained in non-foreign key columns, JSON data and more.

+Working at [Jensen Labs](https://www.jensenlabs.dev/), I found there have been many times where clients have asked for records to be updated, or data to be investigated because they're niche enough to not warrant a feature, but still crop up from time to time (like when the last MFA session was handled by a specific user, or the references made to a particular entity across multiple tables within unstructured JSON data).
+This becomes increasingly difficult when you're trying to output code, talk to clients and grow your company.

+So I founded this tool as an easy way to do data investigations, making it quick and easy to figure things out through natural language and then make those changes within Supabase.

 ## Some Examples

 ### Financial Trading Database